Share data¶

 - Reader: has read-only access to the workspace

-- Manager: same access as Contributor, but can give Reader and Contributor roles to other users.
+- Manager: same as Contributor and can also Reader and Contributor roles to other users.

-- Owner: same as Manager, but can also give Manager and Owner roles to other users.
-On top of that, owners are responsible for maintenance tasks such as workspace re-encryption.
+- Owner: same as Manager and can also give Manager and Owner roles to other users.
+In addition to this, Owners are responsible for maintenance tasks such as workspace re-encryption.

 Warning